alexkoh95/Kcalculate-/README.md

 ### Log History
 ![Log History](https://imgur.com/sJbXG2o.jpg)

-## Installation and Setup Instructions

-Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.

-Installation:

-`npm install`

 ## Reflection

-THIS IS ONLY AN EXAMPLE, NOT COMPLETE

   - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
   - What did you set out to build?